lemonhhh/nextjs-notion-starter-kit/readme.md

 You'll want to make your root Notion page **public** and then copy the link to your clipboard.
 Then extract the last part of the URL that looks like `d1b5dcf8b9ff425b8aef5ce6f0730202`, which is your page's Notion iD.

-In order to find your Notion workspace ID (optional), just load any of your site's pages into your browser and open up the developer console.
+如何寻找自己的 Notion workspace ID (optional)：just load any of your site's pages into your browser and open up the developer console.
 There will be a global variable that you can access called `block` which is the Notion data for the current page.
 If you enter `block.space_id`, it will print out your page's workspace ID.

-I recommend setting up a collection on your home page (optional; I use an inline gallery [here](https://notion.so/78fc5a4b88d74b0e824e29407e9f1ec1)) that contains all of your articles / projects / content.
+推荐使用的notion模版：像这样的gallery [here](https://notion.so/78fc5a4b88d74b0e824e29407e9f1ec1)) that contains all of your articles / projects / content.
 There are no structural constraints on your Notion workspace, however, so feel free to add content as you would normally in Notion.

 ## URL Paths